mabrek/mabrek.github.io/_drafts/multivariate-methods.md

 These methods are quite fast and produce meaningful results: extract most common shapes and group original series by these shapes.

-They are sensitive to outliers and the usual way of scaling data (by standard deviation) doesn't make a lot of sence for long tailed distributions which are quite common in performance monitoring data.
-It might be a good thing for exploratory data analysis because if you see some spikes or step-like changes in first base series it definitely means some abrupt changes at that time in system being monitored.
+They are sensitive to outliers.
+The usual way of scaling data (by standard deviation) doesn't make a lot of sence for long tailed distributions which are quite common in performance monitoring data.
+It might be a good thing for exploratory data analysis because if you see some spikes or step-like changes in several first base series it definitely means some abrupt changes at that time in system being monitored.

-I've tried to center data by subtracting median and scale by MAD (TODO median absolute deviation) but discovered that zero MAD is quite common when the data is mostly constant with a few spikes.
+I've tried to center data by subtracting median and scale by MAD (TODO median absolute deviation) but discovered that zero MAD is quite common when data is mostly constant with a few spikes.

-What SVD is good for: if you have a lots of data, slow anomaly detection algorithm and interested mostly in the time when anomaly happens then running the algorithm on several first principal components might be much faster than running it on original data.
+What SVD is good for: if you have a lots of data, slow anomaly detection algorithm and interested mostly in the time when anomaly happens then running the algorithm on several first base series (principal components) might be much faster than running it on original data.

 ### ICA